-Post-modern buildings get listed status
+Trading estate gains listed status

-Buildings across England considered post-modern in design have been given listed status.
+Buildings across England considered post-modern in design including a Slough trading estate have been given listed status.

-The 17 structures, which include houses, schools, courts and commercial premises, have been added to the National Heritage List for England.
+The 17 structures, which also include houses and schools, have been added to the National Heritage List for England.

-They range from a crown court in Cornwall and a warehouse in Slough to housing schemes in London's Docklands.
+A crown court in Cornwall and housing schemes in London's Docklands are also on the list.

 Post-modern architecture emerged in the 1970s in reaction to modernism but fell out of favour before a revival in 2011.